 dropAll drops all database objects owned by the user.

 dropAll will not drop functions, procedures, or packages for the community version of Liquibase.
-Functions, procedures, and packages can only be dropped for Liquibase Pro supported objects.
+Functions, procedures, packages, and synonyms can only be dropped for Liquibase Pro supported objects.

 dropAll is typically used when there is a need to prepare an environment schema to be identical to another environment schema.